3 Things the Media Hasn't Told You About Watching TV Too Much

 You will barely notice that the TV has become a big part of your life.
 An addiction arises, negativity slowly storms in, and productivity and time planning are affected.
 You will most likely dismiss all these consequences due to your lack of reducing TV time.

 Am not saying the TV is this evil box that is there to lead you to destruction.
-Don’t destroy it just yet, there are other great benefits you can use it such as watching an educational show or good entertainment.
-Watch the TV but don’t let it hypnotize you and affect you in any way.
+Don’t destroy it just yet, there are other great benefits you can use it such as watching an historical show on Alexander the Great or just good entertainment.
+Watch the TV but don’t let it hypnotise you and affect you in any way.

 Have you experienced some or all of these consequences because of spending too much time on your TV?
-Do you know of any other toxic effects of watching too much TV daily that I haven’t mentioned?
+Do you know of any other toxic effects of watching TV constantly that I haven’t mentioned?